 NRG is the leading integrated power company in the U.S., built on the strength of the nation’s largest and most diverse competitive electric generation portfolio and leading retail electricity platform.
 A Fortune 500 company, NRG creates value through best-in-class operations, reliable and efficient electric generation, and a retail platform serving residential and commercial businesses.

 Created blueprints for new employee-focused programs and initiatives

 Partnership with Paradigm

 Paradigm partnered with NRG to assess diversity and inclusion across the employee lifecycle, with the primary goal of developing a comprehensive diversity and inclusion strategy.
 NRG provided Paradigm with a significant volume of quantitative data at each stage of the employee lifecycle—from employee attraction and selection to workforce development and retention.
 Paradigm’s data science and research team analyzed these data to uncover demographic patterns across the organization.

-Paradigm then gathered qualitative data, conducting interviews, running focus groups, and analyzing documents, to evaluate internal processes and gain insight into the employee experience and company culture.
-This assessment culminated in a report evaluating the company’s strengths, and providing specific recommendations for improvement.
-Paradigm presented this report to company leaders at NRG, and started a conversation about next steps.
+Paradigm then gathered qualitative data, conducted interviews, ran focus groups, and analyzed documents to evaluate internal processes and gain insight into the employee experience and company culture.
+This assessment culminated in a report evaluating the company’s strengths and providing specific recommendations for improvement.
+Paradigm presented this report to company leaders at NRG and started a conversation about next steps.